The following information is for January/February, 2020.

 With winter in full swing, many communities in and around Montreal have organized several festivals so that you can make the most of the snow-filled days.
 These festivals feature a multitude of different winter activities from skating and tubing to sleigh rides, musical performances and culinary treats.
 One of the city’s main events is the annual Fete des Neiges at Jean Drapeau Park.

 Below you will find some other big festivals happening close to home as well as a list of winter festivals and carnivals happening in individual boroughs.
-These events offer family-friendly activities for young and old, along with tasty treats and toe-tapping music.
-So bundle up in your warmest gear and go enjoy the snow, no shoveling required!
+These events offer family-friendly activities along with tasty treats and toe-tapping music.
+So bundle up in your warmest gear and go enjoy the snow, no shovelling required!

-An annual tradition at Jean Drapeau Park, this festival courts families over four consecutive weekends with a variety of outdoor activities, including tubing, skating, zip-lining (photo credit: Gilles Proulx – Société du parc), snow-shoeing, cross-country skiing and ice hockey.
-Other fun activities are inflatables, giant foosball, boot hockey, axe-throwing, ice- and snow-sculpting, live shows and more.
-New this year are the Frosty Slides – 18 ice-built slides that vary in height.
-Many activities are free (some at a low cost) but it’s always best to check the website before going as some activities are only held weather permitting.
+An annual tradition at Jean Drapeau Park, this festival courts families over four consecutive weekends with a variety of outdoor activities, including tubing, skating, snow-shoeing, cross-country skiing and ice hockey.
+Other fun activities are inflatables, giant foosball, boot hockey, ice- and snow-sculpting, live shows and more.
+Tickets cost $12 for ages 14 & over, $8 for ages 3-13 and are free for kids 2 & under.
+This year, the festival will take place in a new home – Espace 67 – which is closer to the metro station.
+Always check the website before going as some activities are only held weather permitting.
 Parking is available but the site is easily accessible by metro.
 For information, visit parcjeandrapeau.com.

 Laval en Blanc

 Held at Berge des Baigneurs, Laval en Blanc features outdoor activities, historical presentations and shows.
-Dogsledding (photo credit: Vincent Girard), entertainment, fishing village, snow sculpting and structures, axe throwing, workshops, live shows, etc. are also being offered.
+Dogsledding, entertainment, fishing village, snow sculpting and structures, workshops, live shows, laser & light show, etc. are also being offered.
 For more information, visit laval.ca

 Fête des Neiges de Magog

-During this Eastern Townships’ festival, which is approximately a 90-minute drive from Montreal, discover a host of free family activities including ice fishing, giant snow kites, hockey, pony rides, tubing (photo credit: Marco Bergeron), snow soccer, musical entertainment, skating, a Ferris wheel, and fireworks.
+During this Eastern Townships’ festival, which is approximately a 90-minute drive from Montreal, discover a host of free family activities including ice fishing, bubble ice hockey, inflatables, face painting, tubing, snow soccer, pedal karts on ice, musical entertainment, skating, mascots (Paw Patrol, Baby Shark, etc), and fireworks.
 For more information, visit fetedesneigesdemagog.com

 Winterlude in Ottawa

 Festival enthusiasts won’t mind driving to Ottawa when the nation’s capital hosts its annual edition of Winterlude.
 This year’s festival takes place at a variety of locations over three weekends.
-There will be many activities including outdoor sports, ice sculpting and skating on the world’s largest outdoor rink, the Rideau Canal Skateway (photo credit: Ottawa Tourism).
-Families can also visit the Snowflake Kingdom, a children's snow playground located at Jacques Cartier Park.
+There will be many activities including outdoor sports, ice sculpting and skating on the world’s largest outdoor rink, the Rideau Canal Skateway.
+Families can also visit the Snowflake Kingdom, a children’s snow playground located at Jacques Cartier Park.
 For a complete list of activities, visit ottawatourism.ca.

 Quebec Winter Carnival

 Head over to the province’s capital city for the annual edition of the Quebec Winter Carnival.
-The festival features hundreds of activities that the whole family can enjoy like skating, giant foosball (photo credit: Frédéric Lavoie Photographe – Videography), horse-drawn carriage rides, an ice slide and ice palace, a sugar shack, a petting zoo, an international ice sculpting competition, live musical performances and much more.
+The festival features hundreds of activities that the whole family can enjoy like skating, giant foosball, horse-drawn carriage rides, an ice slide and ice palace, a sugar shack, a petting zoo, an international ice sculpting competition, live musical performances and much more.
 Most activities are free, but some require an entry fee.
 For more information, visit carnaval.qc.ca

 Festival Feu et Glaces in Repentigny

 This annual winter celebration offers activities such as zip lines, tubing, sledding and skating (but bring your own skates, there’s no on-site rental).
 Visitors can also play on inflatables, watch fireworks, take a sleigh or pony ride, and try dog sledding and even ice sculpting.
 There will also be various live shows to enjoy.
-Most of the festival’s activities are free and take place at Parc de l’Île Lebel in Repentigny (photo credit: Festival Feu et Glace).
+Most of the festival’s activities are free and take place at Parc de l’Île Lebel in Repentigny.
 For more information, visit feuetglace.com

 While these major Winter Festivals are amazing fun for young and old alike, many boroughs also hold winter carnivals during January and February.
 They may be a bit smaller, but still have plenty of activities for families.
 Below is a list in alphabetical order.